uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

 Project structure
 ------------------------------------------------------------------------------

-- Folders should be all lowercase with dashes for spaces.
+- Directories should be all lowercase with dashes for spaces.
-- Folders and files should use full words when named, however JavaScript, CSS, and image folders can be named ``js``, ``css``, and ``img`` respectively.
+- Directories and files should use full words when named, however JavaScript, CSS, and image directories can be named ``js/``, ``css/``, and ``img/`` respectively.

 Text (Markdown)
 ------------------------------------------------------------------------------